-Warm-up Exercise (28 points): In Week 1-5, there will be three warm-up exercises per week and in Week 6 there will be 1 warm-up exercise as a quick check of your prior knowledge of relevant topics, or your engagement of the course materials for the week.
-Each Week 1-5 warm-up exercise is worthy of 2 points, with unlimited attempts.
-Week 6/Ch.
-17 warmup is optional.
+Warm-up Exercise (30 points): In Week 1-5, there will be three warm-up exercises per week and in Week 6 there will be 1 warm-up exercise as a quick check of your prior knowledge of relevant topics, or your engagement of the course materials for the week.
+Each weekly warm-up exercise is worthy of 2 points, with unlimited attempts and due by Fridays.
+One warm-up with the lowest grade will be dropped at the end of the semester.

-Online Chapter Quiz (140 points): In the first five weeks, there are three chapter quizzes per week with 10 items worthy of 10 points to be completed in 15 minutes.
-There will only be one chapter quiz for Week 6.
-You have two chances for each quiz.
+Online Chapter Quiz (150 points): In the first five weeks, there are three chapter quizzes per week with 10 items worthy of 10 points to be completed in 15 minutes.